btcpayserver/btcpayserver-doc/docs/WooCommerceAdditionalTokens.md

 // todo: add screenshot

 ### Use-case 2: (Promotion) products should have free shipping
+This adds the ability to offer free shipping when a customer pays with a selected Currency, Asset, Altcoin or Token.
 This is doable with woocommerce out of the box (no plugins needed):

 1. In shipping settings add a new shipping class e.g. “free-shipping”